bolderbrush10/SearchlightAssault/modder-notes.md

 - Uphold that promise about the multiplayer map from the mod description

-- Searchlights utterly can't handle cars...
-Should they?
-  Maybe go back to using attack-position.. but that was messed up vs biter nests at range...
-  Maybe try a new attack type, like how a landmine gets everything in its radius instantly...

 - Prepare FAQ: explain potential mod incompatibility, workarounds, uninstall command, performance (only use ~1 - 2 thousand searchlights), etc
 - Add localization for the searchlight technology itself "A support turret which integrates combinator & radar technology to allow spotting foes from great distance."